TheWidlarzGroup/react-native-video/examples/README.md

 > [!IMPORTANT]
 > You will need to hit it twice, because expo-plugin changes are not applied in the first run.

       Now you are ready to run the App.
-(Flag `--interactive` is optional, but I recommend it as it will allow you to choose the device you want to run the app on)
+(Flag `--interactive` is optional, but it is recommended as it allows you to choose the device you want to run the app on)
       ```bash
       # for ios
       yarn ios --interactive